MbinOrg/mbin/docs/admin_guide.md

 ### Configure `var` directory

-Create & set permissions to the `var` directory (used for cache and logging files):
+Create & set permissions to the `var` directory (used for cache and log files):

 ```bash
 cd /var/www/mbin